superultramike/VR-Game/README.md

 ## Required Resources

-o Experience in Unity Engine
+o Experience in Unity Engine (editor version 2020.3.26f1)

 o Access to a Oculus Quest 2 and Oculus Link Cable